 - Select any effects you may want to use for your video.

-- Tap on the ‘Add Sounds’ option if you want to add music.
+- Tap on the ‘Add sound’ option if you want to add music.

 - Tap on the red record icon in the center of the screen.
-Hold it until you are finished recording.
+Tap it again when you are finished recording.